 Because you arrive in Baltimore the day prior to the training session, you may have a meal on your own.
-The Westin has a restaurant on the first floor, Luminous Restaurant & Lounge.
-If you feel like venturing out, the hotel has provided a list of nearby restaurants options.
-The free hotel shuttle is available to transport you to locations within three miles of the hotel.
-Westin Restaurant & Lounge and nearby dining
+Hotel Indigo has a restaurant on the first floor, Poets.
+If you feel like venturing out, below are a few walkable options in the historic Mt.
+Vernon neighborhood.